Stillpoint-Software/hyperbee.expressions/README.md

 ## Hyperbee.Expressions.Compiler

 A high-performance, IR-based expression compiler for .NET.
-Drop-in replacement for `Expression.Compile()` that is **9-34x faster and allocates up to 50% less than the System compiler** and supports **all expression tree patterns**.
+Drop-in replacement for `Expression.Compile()` that is **7-28x faster and allocates 31-52% less than the System compiler** and supports **all expression tree patterns**.

 ### Quick Start